How to use simple procedure

 Before you start simple procedure

 Before you start simple procedure, make sure you’ve tried to settle the dispute out of court.
-Going to court should be a last resort.
+For example, you might write to the person or company that you have a dispute with.

 It's worth reading the simple procedure guidance on the Scottish Courts and Tribunals website.
 This tells you what happens with a case.